The Program in Dance offers students a number of performance opportunities throughout the academic year for dancers at every skill level.

 The Program’s signature event of the year, the Festival features over 50 students performing the works of professional choreographers.
 In recent years students have performed repertory and new works of such diverse choreographers as Kyle Abraham, Karole Armitage, George Balanchine, Trisha Brown, Merce Cunningham, Bill T. Jones, Susan Marshall, Mark Morris, Dean Moss and Stephen Petronio, as well as work by emerging new choreographers.
 If not staged by the choreographers themselves, these works are staged by members of the choreographers’ companies, sometimes by the dancers who originally premiered the works.
 This professionally produced concert is performed in the 350-seat Berlind Theatre at McCarter Theatre Center.

 Audition required.
-Join us in the Patricia and Ward Hagan ’48 Dance Studio on Saturday, September 17th (the 3rd floor studio will be available for warm-up prior to each audition time slot).
+Join us in the Hearst Dance Theater on Saturday, September 16, from 12 to 7 p.m.
 Open to all Princeton University student dancers.
-Each audition will be a 2-hour slot per guest choreographer — specific times to be announced soon.
-The choreographers for the 2016 Princeton Dance Festival will be Kimberly Bartosik, Zvi Goetheiner, Francesca Harper, John Jasperse, Mark Morris, and Olivier Tarpaga.
+Each audition will be a 2-hour slot per guest choreographer.
+The guest choreographers for the 2017 Princeton Dance Festival (Dec.
+1-3, 2017) will include Brian Reeder, Olivier Tarpaga, and Raphael Xavier.
+Learn more details about audition times and locations »

 Senior Dance Theses